McGaugh History, Family Crest & Coats of Arms

 - Mary McGaugh, aged 17, who immigrated to the United States from Clonaslee, Ireland, in 1908

 - Hugh McGaugh, aged 28, who landed in America from Coatbridge, Scotland, in 1910

 - Margaret McGaugh, aged 22, who settled in America from Scotstown, Ireland, in 1913

-- William McGaugh, aged 35, who emigrated to America from Liverpool, in 1918
+- William McGaugh, aged 35, who immigrated to America from Liverpool, in 1918

-- Julia McGaugh, aged 20, who emigrated to the United States from Headford, Co.
+- Julia McGaugh, aged 20, who immigrated to the United States from Headford, Co.
 Galway, Ireland, in 1923

 - Stacy McGaugh, American astronomer and professor in the Department of Astronomy at the University of Maryland in College Park, Maryland

 - James L. McGaugh (b.
 1931), American neurobiologist, Research Professor at the University of California, Irvine